WFNF

 [WFNF Page QRCode]

-Water First North Florida (#WFNF) is a plan to pipe treated wastewater from Jacksonville into the Suwannee Basin.
+Water First North Florida (#WFNF) plans to pipe treated wastewater from Jacksonville into the Suwannee Basin.

 Ask local, state, and national elected and appointed officials and Water Management Districts (Suwannee and St. Johns) to explain it or stop it.